RomNox/Portfolio/README.md

 ## 🌍 Portfolio Website

-The portfolio website included in this repository showcases my skills in creating modern, animated web interfaces.
+The portfolio website in this repository is a simple one-page site designed to provide information about me in a comfortable and user-friendly format.
+While its primary purpose is to deliver essential details about my background, the site also subtly demonstrates my abilities in web interface development through the use of basic animation effects.
+Key features include:

+- **Responsive Design:** The site displays properly on various devices—from desktops to smartphones.
+- **Subtle Animations:** Gentle transitions and simple animations enhance the user experience without overwhelming the content.
+- **Clear and Intuitive Layout:** The page is structured for easy navigation, allowing visitors to quickly access key information about me.

-Visit the [Portfolio Site](site-portfolio/) to see it in action.
+Visit the [Portfolio Website](https://romnox.github.io/Portfolio/) to see it in action.

 ---